 Our kitchen design combines classic and contemporary elements for a fresh, eclectic look that blends well with many home styles, but these techniques work great to create any style you like.
 For a more traditional look, consider ordering raised-panel doors, or order flush doors for a sleek, modern look.
 We’ll show you how to apply a smooth and durable painted finish to your cabinets, and then walk you through the process of ordering and installing the right-sized cabinet doors and hinges.

-This project isn’t as involved, or as messy, as a complete kitchen remodel, but it’s still a major undertaking.
+This refinishing cabinets project isn’t as involved, or as messy, as a complete kitchen remodel, but it’s still a major undertaking.
 Be prepared to devote three or four weekends, a lot of elbow grease and maximum brainpower.
 There’s not much carpentry work involved, but you’ll have to plan carefully and measure accurately to get the cabinet doors right.
 The painting is mainly a matter of perseverance.
 You’ll spend a lot of time cleaning, sanding and spackling before you can even think about putting on paint for the kitchen cabinet refinishing project.

 In addition to the painting tools listed below, you’ll need basic hand tools plus a drill, a handsaw, a hot-melt glue gun, and a vacuum cleaner with a hose and upholstery brush attachment.